Jump to: Central | North | South | East | West

 Follow on Instagram: @theredlionandsun

-In London's least green borough, the pretty garden squeezed into an intersection between two roads at an Islington BBQ restaurant is super popular come summer (and partly covered with a stretchy tent during the colder months).
+In London's least green borough, the pretty garden squeezed into an intersection between two roads at an Islington BBQ restaurant is super popular come summer.
 The smell of jasmine neatly blocks out any traffic fumes although you might get a whiff of BBQ from the grill.

 Follow on Instagram: @smokehousen1